-OCCI successfully participated in college's assessment process and has produced a working document that defines where the department is at this time, identified strengths and weakness and developed strategies for each.
-As a result of the program review, the Assessment Summary 2006-2007, was completed.
+OCCI successfully participated in college's assessment process and has produced a working document that identified strengths and weakness and developed strategies for each.
+As a result of the program review, the Assessment Summary and Program Outcomes 2007-2008, was completed.
 Syllabi were updated for all courses in the program.
 Competencies and the hours of contact for each course were reexamined.
 Goals were determined and strategies were developed to meet those challenges.
 A list of resources necessary to meet planned goals and the impact the need for those resources will have on the program and the college.
 The instructional and executive directors met with the institutional researcher to determine the various data to be collected and the reporting mechanism.

-The assessment summary will be revisited on an annual basis to update progress toward goals, re-define goals and develop strategies and review the data collected to support next steps.
+The assessment summary will be and has been revisited on an annual basis to update progress toward goals, re-define goals and develop strategies and review the data collected to support next steps.

-Prior to the latest program review, two significant changes were made in the curriculum since the program's inception in fall 2001.
-The first was initiated by the advisory committee to change the mathematics requirement to be more in line with the industry standard.
+Additionally, recommendations from the advisory committee's evaluation of the program resulted in changes of the mathematics requirement to be more in line with the industry standard.
 College-level algebra was required for the Associate's degree.
-After surveying local employers, reviewing ACF standards, and examining the requirements of other college and training programs, the math requirement was changed to MTH 70.
+After surveying local employers, reviewing ACF standards, and examining the requirements of other college and training programs, the math requirement was changed to MTH 70 and subsequently MTH81, Applied Mathematics for Culinary Arts.

 In assessing the program and the number of contact hours to deliver the curriculum, instructors determined that the method of instructional delivery most often used was lecture/lab.
 Instructors indicated that they continue to lecture, unlike more traditional labs, in the kitchen laboratory.
 This increased the contact hours for some courses, allowing greater student contact and opportunity for practice.
-Instructors will reassess during fall 2006 to determine if this has been an effective method of delivery.